Healing the Relational Matrix

 - Language skills to bring nonverbal states into explicit spoken expression

-We expand the embodied presence of the students by encouraging their personal psychobiological exploration.
-The capacity for connection and attunement within the therapist–client dyad depends on the therapist’s ability to become a co-regulating resource.
-Our polyvagal-informed model helps therapists develop their own internal self-regulation and body-mind communication in order to entrain clients toward safety and connection.
+Throughout the training, we deepen the embodied presence of the students by encouraging personal psychobiological exploration.
+This training is a great opportunity to discover your own body in new ways.
+The capacity for connection and attunement within the therapist-client dyad depends on the therapist’s ability to become a co-regulating resource.
+Our polyvagal-informed model helps therapists develop their interoceptive self-regulation and body-mind communication in order to entrain clients toward safety and connection.

 We use somatic contemplation and self-exploration to:

-- Enhance anatomical and biological awareness by increasing conscious connection with pulsation awareness, breath, and energy flow
+- Enhance anatomical and biological knowledge to increase conscious connection with pulsation, breath, and energy flow

-- Develop somatic resonance by exploring intersubjective space, transference, and countertransference — how therapist and client experience each other and share that experience.
+- Develop somatic resonance by exploring intersubjective space, transference, and countertransference — how the therapist and client experience each other and share that experience

 Lastly, all clinical work using touch and bodywork must address legal, ethical, and scope of practice issues.
 This includes taking a touch history, exploring clients’ fears about a body-centered approach, and evaluating their readiness to be touched and go beyond talk therapy.